ajay-falcon-ai/Capstone-Black-Box-functions/README.md

 ### Week 8:
 I have used the emergence features of the OpenAI GPT-4.1 model to get candidate points/queries this week.
 I have added cofiguration that allows me to switch between the LLM and other models I have developed so far.
+### Week 9:
+This week I have gone a step further in the details I have provided in the prompts.
+I have included specific characteristics of the function for which I am asking the candidate point.
+For example, for function 1, I have added the following text to the prompt
+"Note that only proximity yields a non-zero reading in a contamination radiation field"